Guide to Gay Street in Knoxville, Tennessee

 Lunch

-If you're near the heart of Gay Street, swing by CJ's Tacos for a quick lunch of pan-fried tacos and build-your-own taco bowls.
-On the 100 block of Gay Street (near the Old City), opt for Anaba's lunchtime sushi specials.
-While on the other end of Gay Street, make time for the farm-to-table daily lunch specials from Bistro at the Bijou or their sister restaurant Dazzo's with pizza slices as big as your face!
+A weekday lunch staple is Brown Bag, serving up nutritious meals of grilled chicken, steak, spinach salad, jalapeño corn casserole, and more.
+If you're near the heart of Gay Street, swing by DiCarlo's Pizza for Ohio Valley-style pizza topped with tomato sauce, fresh cheese, and pepperoni after the bake.
+And make time for farm-to-table daily lunch specials from Bistro at the Bijou or their sister restaurant Dazzo's with pizza slices as big as your face!

 Just take a walk down Gay Street, and you'll find many places and patios ready to welcome you for lunch!